godwinKamau/chatroom/README.md

 # House Chat

-A full stack app that uses passport authentication and MongoDB to create chatrooms.
+A full stack app that uses socket.io, passport authentication and MongoDB to create chatrooms.

+[Made to explore concepts in demo-day project.]

 <hr>